faridrashidi/scphylo-tools/docs/source/api_reference.rst

 Plotting (pl)
 ^^^^^^^^^^^^^
-This module offers plotting the tree in clonal or dendrogram format.
+This module provides functionality for plotting trees in clonal or dendrogram formats.

 .. module:: scphylo.pl
 .. currentmodule:: scphylo